Spring/Summer Financial Aid Information 2014

 If I have accepted more money than the amount of my bill, when will I receive the excess?

-- Starting Monday, May 13, 2013, our office reviews your enrollment status.
-We will adjust your award to match enrollment.
+- Starting Monday, May 12, 2014, our office reviews your enrollment status.
+Adjustments may be made to your award based on your enrollment.
 If you are not enrolled at least half-time, your award will be canceled.

-- You should receive your excess loan funds by Friday, May 17, 2013, however it may take longer if you are enrolled less than full-time for the summer.
+- If you are enrolled in first six week courses you should receive your excess loan funds by Friday, May 16, 2014.
 You will know if an excess loan amount is coming to you if you see "Student Refund" on your eBill.
+Students enrolled in only second six week courses will receive excess loan funds July 4, 2014 - this is after the 100% refund period for second six week courses.

-You are also able to charge against any excess for your books at the University Bookstores on April 22, 2013, which is the week before the first six week classes begin.
+You are also able to charge against any excess for your books at the University Bookstore from April 21, 2014 through May 9, 2014.

 NOTE: Please visit the Student Accounts website for payment due dates, deferment options, and to set up direct deposit.